Swedish Military Intelligence and Security Service: Departments

 Tasked with espionage abroad, including human intelligence and interagency relations, as well as clandestine activities.
 Little is known about KSI, which is generally considered the most secret part of MUST.

 MUST co-operates on various matters with other defence agencies, including the Swedish National Defence Radio Establishment (FRA), the Swedish Defence Research Agency (FOI), and the Swedish Defence Materiel Administration (FMV).

 The current Director of MUST is Major General Thomas Nilsson.
 Even though MUST is technically a part of the military, a majority of its staff is civilian.

+Reorganization

+Sweden's Foreign Minister, Maria Malmer Stenergard announced the creation of a formal civilian Intelligence agency termed the Sveriges utrikes underrättelsetjänst or UND focused on foreign Intelligence.
+The UND will absorb responsibility for Covert Human Inteligance HUMINT and will work alongside MUST on military Intelligence and Säpo on domestic Intelligence.